How to Password-Protect Documents on Mac

 • Add encryption to password protection for additional security using the Mac Finder feature.

-How To Password-Protect Documents on a Mac
+How to Password-Protect Documents on a Mac

 how to password-protect documents on a mac